 https://help.ftrintel.com/knowledge/faq-spot-pressure-heatmaps

-Dry van and refrigerated spot rates surge
+Dry van spot rates rise sharply during Thanksgiving week

 Updated weekly on Tuesday, FTR's Avery Vise provides timely updates on key trucking topics moving the market.